-Nowadays, almost no business can thrive without online presence.
+Nowadays, almost no business can thrive without an online presence.
 People spend great loads of time surfing on the Internet, and it would be unwise to ignore the opportunity to promote products and services via online campaigns.
-High quality alone will not suffice when it comes to achieving consistent sales performance; without well-tuned marketing, the chances for success go down indefinitely.
+However, high quality alone will not suffice when it comes to achieving consistent sales performance; without well-tuned marketing, the chances for success go down indefinitely.
 We have compiled a list of interesting websites and blogs to help you develop an effective marketing strategy and save your time.
+Pick any of the web-based marketing portals to learn new skills and become a better professional.

 How the websites were selected

 The websites listed below have been chosen based on their usefulness.
-Each of them can come in handy for product promotion purposes: some are better suited as tools for specific operations, while others provide ready-made instructions, so you can simply make use of the authors’ experience.
+Each of them can come in handy for product promotion purposes: some are better suited as tools for specific operations, while others provide ready-made instructions so that you can make use of the authors’ experience.

-For your convenience, we have divided them into categories:
+For your convenience, we have divided the top 50 websites into categories:

 This category lists websites connected with SEO promotion.
 These resources describe promotion methods and useful tools as well as highlight the factors influencing the website’s position in the SERP.

-The blog was created by Tim Soulo and Joshua Hardwick, and some of the materials published in the blog have been contributed by Rebekah Bek.
-Though new articles do not appear daily, new posts are published in the blog every four or seven days.
+Tim Soulo and Joshua Hardwick created the blog, and Rebekah Bek has contributed to some of the blog’s materials.
+Though new articles do not appear daily, new posts are published every four or seven days.

-Brian Dean is considered to be one of the world’s best SEO experts.
+Brian Dean is considered to be one of the world’s best SEO experts and the owner of a great marketing webpage.
 The website is interesting because of its research-like articles.

 The publications address such burning issues as traffic generation, writing content that boost conversion rates, and other life hacks for SEO specialists.
 Posts are not frequent, but each of them is of high quality and value.

-One more representative of the top SEO companies, Webris was founded by Ryan Stewart.
+One more representative of the top SEO companies and emarketing websites, Webris, was founded by Ryan Stewart.
 Later it was bought by I’m from the future, but it still specializes in SEO.

 Here you can order website audits and find loads of free content.
 Apart from SEO, the company offers services in analytics, consulting, web design, etc.